marioedgarzz/marioedgarzz/README.md

 - 👯 I’m looking to collaborate on IT Projects

+My Past Experiences:

-- 🔭 I’m currently working as a Database Administrator in Software Laboratory Center Binus University
+- 🔭 I worked as a Database Administrator in Software Laboratory Center Binus University

-- I also work as a Teaching Assistant in Software Laboratory Center Binus University
+- I also worked as a Teaching Assistant in Software Laboratory Center Binus University

 Some programming language that I have ever work with: